ashupadhyay/Udacity-SDCND-Advanced-Lane-Finding/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image.
 Here's an example of my output for this step.

+`
-`# Define a function that applies Sobel x and y, then computes the magnitude of the gradient and applies a threshold
+'''Define a function that applies Sobel x and y, then computes the magnitude of the gradient and applies a threshold'''

 def mag_thresh(img, sobel_kernel=9, mag_thresh=(0, 255)):